AlexandreFenyo/net-monitor/README.md

 Therefore, the data set lifetime can only be increased.
 This rule is important to avoid views displaying a larger time scale than the available dataset range.

-Here are the rules **you** must follow :
+Here are the rules **you** must follow, to display data values correctly in every situations :

-- when you add a data value with an external probe, define a
+- when you add a data value with an external probe, define a lifetime that is greater than the

 # Demo